SolRacht/WritingComDownloader/README.md

 ### Database setup

-This will save stories to a local Sqlite database.
+Before running, you need to create the database.
+The program saves stories to a local Sqlite database.
 This is just a file on your computer.
-You will need to create it by following these steps:
+You will need to create it by following these steps (linux/mac command line):

 ```
 # Create an empty file
-touch wcomdownloader.db
+touch data.db
 # Run the migrations (assumes you are in in the base directory of this repo)
-sqlite3 wcomdownloader.db < db/migration.sql
+sqlite3 data.db < db/migration.sql
 ```

 ### Docker image build